clumsyChef/Notes/Javascript.md

    	});
    ```

+   - we can put `finally` anywhere inbetween the chaining, and it will run in the correct sequence, result or error just passes through them to next consumer function.
    - `finally` don't accept any parameter, if given it ignores them.
    - `finally` also don't have to return anything, but if it returns its return value is ignored.
    - `finally` is used for things like lets say stop the loader or something like that.